Use Cases

 Also, note that contrary to the previous example, we do not need to implement locking as we are just pushing the Job results of submit! serially into the DataFrame (which is fast since submit! doesn't block).

-The above use case scenario has been tested by running julia -t 8 (or with JULIA_NUM_THREADS=8 as environment variable).
-The Threads.@threads code takes 7.1 seconds to run, while the JobSchedulers code, runs around 3.7 seconds, resulting in a 1.8x speedup.
-To be noted, unlike Base.Threads, JobSchedulers only use nthreads() - 1 = 7 threads to compute jobs, so the real speedup is 1.8 * 8/7 = 2.1x.
+The above use case scenario has been tested by running julia -t 8,1 (or with JULIA_NUM_THREADS=8,1 as environment variable), Julia version 1.11.3.
+The Threads.@threads code takes 7.1 seconds to run, while the JobSchedulers code, runs around 3.8 seconds, resulting in a 1.9x speedup.

 Citation